dezeroku/network_layout/README.md

 option tcMPU '84'
 option linklayer_adaptation_mechanism 'default'
 ```
-Perform a reboot afterwardspply the settings
+Perform a reboot afterwards to apply the settings

 ### AP
 TP-Link RE605x exposes the LAN in AP mode.